2025 NCAA Division I FBS football season: Bowl-ineligible teams

+^{†} Appalachian State, Mississippi State, and Rice were not bowl-eligible, but they participated in a bowl game due to bowl-eligible teams opting out.

 Conference summaries

 Rankings in this section are based on CFP rankings released prior to the games (Week 13–December 2).

 Note: Clicking on a link in the Conference column will open an article about that conference's championship game, where applicable.